 Ready for more?

 Avoid running your taps longer than necessary.
 Repair leaks.
 Purchase a rain barrel to capture rainfall off your roof and use to water your lawn or garden.
 Take advantage of Halton’s toilet replacement rebate program, if applicable.
-Please visit Halton Region’s Water Conservation page and the City of Burlington’s page (at bottom) for some helpful tips.
+Please visit Halton Region’s Water Conservation page for some helpful tips.
 See also the 25 Best Ways to Conserve Water.

 On average, food travels about 2,500 kilometres before it reaches our plates.
 Alternatively, it is quite possible to eat food grown, raised and processed that travels only 50-250 km.
 That food is a lot less dependent on fossil fuels that negatively impact our environment.